Last updated May. 19, 2023 by Charles Zemub

 On the bright side, this article will give you insights about how to choose a podcast host, how to start a successful podcast in 2021(with useful tips), the best podcasting equipment, and a review of 37 top best podcast hosting software.

-With all being said, let’s start by getting familiar with what podcast hosting is.
+With all being said, let’s start by getting familiar with podcast hosting.

 What Is Podcast Hosting?